noslav/code-challenges/data-scientist-challenge.md

 There are two ways in which you can interact with Ethereum's BigQuery DB.

 1. If you have a Google Cloud Platform account, or you set one up, you can interact with the database directly.

    In order to be able to query data from BigQuery, you need to authenticate.
-   Simply go to your GCP project, select `APIs & Services > Credentials > Create credentials > Service account key > New service account`.
-Create a service account with a role that let's you query BigQuery data (e.g. `BigQuery Data Viewer`) and download the key as JSON.
+   Simply go to your GCP project, and firat select  `APIs & Services > Dashboard > Enable APIs and Services`.
+There, search for BigQuery DB and click on `Manage`.
+Once enabled head to `APIs & Services > Credentials > Create credentials > Service account key > New service account`.
+Create a service account with a role that let's you query BigQuery data
+   (e.g. `BigQuery Data Admin`) and download the key as JSON.
 Then simply define an environment variable that points to the JSON file, e.g.
    ```
    export GOOGLE_APPLICATION_CREDENTIALS="/your/path/to/gcp_credentials.json"